ahw0/Applicativo-interfaccia-RisiKo/README.md

 As in the combat phase, you can still choose whether to make an armed move or not to do so by just pressing the **[Non effettuare nessuno spostamento]** button.

-In case you want to move a number of armies from one territory to another, you must enter the name of the starting territory in the box under "Nome territorio di partenza".
+In case you want to move several armies from one territory to another, you must enter the name of the starting territory in the box under "Nome territorio di partenza".

 Since a move can only take place between adjacent territories belonging to the same player in the current round, pressing the **[Mostra confini]** button will show, if present, the neighboring territories belonging to the player where the armies can be sent.
 In this case, Venezuela's territory has a neighboring territory belonging to the player himself in Brazil.